neoatlantis/node-salsa20/README.md

    streams, each of which called sequentially on the same instance.
 In principle this should be a feature, but current tests doesn't show this.
 More investigations are needed.
+0. Sorry for that, but this version may be not backwards compatible (version 0.0.1), some serious errors occurred in the previous version.
+   This may be a big bad news for you if you've encrypted something with this library :(

 Usage
 -----